Idiots Deluxe: Plot

-Moe is on trial for assaulting Larry and Curly.
-Moe appeals to the judge (Vernon Dent), claiming he is a sick man who was instructed by his doctor to maintain peace and quiet.
-This peace is broken by Larry and Curly who are loudly rehearsing their "The Original Two-Man Quartet" routine performing "She'll Be Coming 'Round the Mountain".
-Moe cracks, and wraps Curly's trombone slide around the quartet's necks.
-Realizing Moe is in bad shape, Larry and Curly decide to take their ailing leader on a hunting trip to relieve his stress.
-Moe agrees, and the Stooges start packing.
+Moe stands trial for assaulting Larry and Curly, presenting a defense centered on his purported illness and the need for peace and quiet as advised by his physician.
+The tranquility he seeks is disrupted by the duo's loud rehearsal of their musical routine, "The Original Two-Man Quartet," featuring "She'll Be Coming 'Round the Mountain."
+In a moment of frustration, Moe restrains Larry and Curly with a trombone slide.

-No sooner do they arrive in an empty cabin when a hungry bear devours some eggs and potatoes while Moe has his back turned.
-His nerves double frayed, Moe asks Larry and Curly to pursue the bear.
-One thing leads to another, and the bear ends up behind the wheel of the Stooges' car, and ultimately wrecks it.

-Back in the courtroom, Moe ends his story by concluding that he must go back to bed for six additional months.
-The judge takes pity on him, and finds him not guilty.
-The judge then returns Moe's axe, and Moe immediately goes after Larry and Curly with it.
+Concerned for Moe's well-being, Larry and Curly decide to alleviate his stress by taking him on a hunting excursion.
+While in a remote cabin, their plans are thwarted by a hungry bear that ravages their provisions and ultimately wreaks havoc by commandeering their car.

+Returning to the courtroom, Moe concludes his narrative by expressing the necessity of returning to bed for an extended period.
+Moved by his plight, the judge acquits Moe of the charges.
+However, upon receiving his axe back, Moe immediately resumes his pursuit of Larry and Curly.

 Production notes

 Idiots Deluxe was filmed on October 5–9, 1944, the last short film produced that year.
 The title is a satire on Idiot's Delight, a play by Robert E. Sherwood and later an MGM movie of the same title with Norma Shearer and Clark Gable.

 Idiots Deluxe marks a change in the title screens, most notably featuring the Greco-Roman comic mask of the Muse Thalia in the upper left-hand corner.
 This new format would remain in place for the remainder of the Stooges shorts run at Columbia Pictures.

 The film is a remake of Oh, My Nerves, starring Monte Collins and Tom Kennedy.
 It would be remade with the Stooges again in 1957 as Guns a Poppin, using minimal stock footage.
 The initial plotline of a person going on a retreat to heal an illness was originally done by Laurel and Hardy in the 1934 film Them Thar Hills.

 One notable gag was the Stooges' unorthodox cuisine.
 Idiots Deluxe shows Larry and Curly putting almost every known condiment onto slices of bread but, not surprisingly, they are never shown actually eating the whole bread (partly because Moe interrupts them before they can).
 Moe then pours honey and ketchup on bread, declaring "If there's anything I like better than honey and ketchup, it's bologna and whipped cream—and we haven't got any!"
 Like Larry and Curly, Moe also does not eat his concoction, though he is seen biting a small piece of the crust off.